Hard Rock Stadium To Transition To COVID-19 Vaccination Site

-MIAMI (CBSMiami) – Florida Governor Ron DeSantis held a press conference Wednesday afternoon to announce that Hard Rock Stadium would begin offering vaccinations to seniors who are at least 65-years-old or older.
+MIAMI (CBSMiami) – Florida Gov. Ron DeSantis held a press conference Wednesday afternoon to announce that Hard Rock Stadium would begin offering vaccinations to seniors who are at least 65 years old or older, as well as frontline health care workers.

 Hard Rock Stadium is the first state-run testing site to be converted into a vaccine site.